pabloi/matlab-linsys/README.md

 - C code: use (modified) chol instead of LU decomp, enforce symmetry of uncertainty matrices.
 - logL() computation, and sample rejection for informationFilter2 and informationSmoother.
 - Implement fwd/backward algorithm for discrete state markov chains (genKF).
-- Test EM using fixed values for A,B,C,D,Q,R (any combination of them).
 - Create a CircleCI/Docker/Quay integration to continuously test for octave compatibility.
 - Implement EM in reduced form when size(C,1)>size(C,2).
 Kalman smoothing already exploits this, but the M-step could exploit it too: we only need to estimate C'inv(R), rather than a full R.
 - Implement GPFA.